 Let’s first look at one thing that is actually a pretty big deal when it comes to offering a 401(k) Plan.
 That’s the nondiscrimination testing and how it affects you and your retirement benefit.

-Quite simply, every year, every 401(k) plan must go through the nondiscrimination testing.
-There are multiple tests within this that we don’t necessarily need to unpack, but two of these tests in particular are important to know.
+Quite simply, every year, every 401(k) plan must go through nondiscrimination testing.
+There are multiple tests within this that we don’t necessarily need to unpack, but two of these tests, in particular, are important to know.